-- 1. Propose a planned land use pattern that allows placement of compatible uses close to each other, but promotes separation and buffering of incompatible uses - 2.
-Work with the County on clear minimum property maintenance standards, citizen complaint procedures, and enforcement practices - 3.
-Establish high quality development standards, particularly for commercial uses, mobile homes, and institutional uses - 4.
-Cooperate on new and updated zoning and subdivision regulations to support implementation of this Plan
+- 1. Work with the County on clear minimum property maintenance standards, citizen complaint procedures, and enforcement practices - 2.
+Establish high quality development standards, particularly for commercial uses, mobile homes, and institutional uses - 3.
+Collaborate with the County on new and updated zoning and subdivision regulations to support implementation of this Plan